 - Photocopy of any previous I-20s with work authorization (CPT/OPT) from current level of study.

 - Photocopy of diploma from UIUC or official UIUC transcript letter showing your conferred degree.
 If you do not have a conferred degree, please contact your department to obtain a letter stating that you have finished degree requirements, and only have thesis.

 Note: Mail by certified mail with a Return Receipt Requested or Express/Overnight with Delivery Confirmation.
 Make photocopies of all documents you send for your records.
-DO NOT SUBMIT THE APPLICATION ELECTRONICALLY.

 Q: What are the additional reporting obligations?